privacyguides/privacyguides.org/docs/real-time-communication.en.md

 ## Types of Communication Networks

 There are several network architectures commonly used to relay messages between people.
-These networks can provide different different privacy guarantees, which is why it's worth considering your [threat model](https://en.wikipedia.org/wiki/Threat_model) when making a decision about which app to use.
+These networks can provide different privacy guarantees, which is why it's worth considering your [threat model](https://en.wikipedia.org/wiki/Threat_model) when making a decision about which app to use.

 ### Centralized Networks